 You’ll have the opportunity to progress from field training in the UK to field research overseas, studying conservation and ecology in South Africa or the biology of alpine settings in Switzerland.
 In your second year you’ll also have the option to take our internship module, which not only provides a critical edge of workplace experience but also awards academic credit towards your degree.

-Throughout your course, you'll be guided by lecturers awarded for their teaching excellence and media work, and internationally-recognised for their frontline research in the biosciences.
-For example, Professor Adam Hart's BBC4 programme ‘Planet Ant: Life Inside the Colony’ was recently nominated for a Royal Television Society Award.
+Throughout, you'll be guided by lecturers awarded for their teaching excellence and media work, and internationally-recognised for their frontline research in bioscience.
+These include Professor Adam Hart who presented BBC2’s Hive Alive, BBC4’s Planet Ant: Life Inside the Colony and BBC Radio 4’s Big Game Theory.

 |UCAS codes available for this subject|

-|Single Honours - 3 years full-time||C101|
+|BSc (Hons) - 3 years full-time||C101|

-- Environmental consultant
+- Environmental Consultant

 I’m a clinical governance facilitator for NHS Shetland.

 My degree was grand.
 There were so many fascinating field trips.
 We spent a lot of time outside in nature doing surveys and research.
 We went on a trip to The Rocky Shores in Snowdonia National Park to research plants and crustations.
 There were geographers, animal biologists and climate researchers.
 I met my future husband on that field trip!
 I got a lot of support from lecturers around the modules best suited to my career goals.

 "The vast number of placements was simply outstanding."
 Andrew Shelton, Graduate